snehadesoftech/Test_Fork/README.md

 --- a/test.py
 +++ b/test.py
 @@ -1,6 +1,7 @@
- # Program to check if a string
- #  is palindrome or not

 +#!/usr/bin/python
   take input from the user
  my_str = input("Enter a string: ")